 The Company has entered into exclusive and non-exclusive, royalty bearing license agreements with third-parties for certain intellectual property.
 Under the terms of the license agreements, the Company is obligated to pay milestone payments upon the achievement of specified clinical, regulatory and commercial milestones.
 Research and development expense associated with the Company's milestone payments are recognized when such milestone has been achieved.
 Actual amounts due under the license agreements will vary depending on factors including, but not limited to, the number of products developed and the Company's ability to further develop and commercialize the licensed product.
 The Company is also subject to future royalty payments based on sales of the licensed products.
-In-licensing payments to third-parties for milestones are recognized as research and development expense in the period of achievement.

-The Company did not recognize any milestone expense for the three months ended March 31, 2023 and 2022.
-As of March 31, 2023, the Company has not incurred any royalty liabilities related to its license agreements, as product sales have not yet commenced.
+The Company did not recognize any milestone expense for the three and six months ended June 30, 2023 and 2022.
+As of June 30, 2023, the Company has not incurred any royalty liabilities related to its license agreements, as product sales have not yet commenced.